Staff & Board

 Elaine Vradenburgh

-"Memory Activist" + Co-Director (CURATOR of Community Oral History projects, Cultural Documentation + Founder)
+elaine@windowseatmedia.orgCurator of Community Oral History projects, Cultural Documentation + Founder, Since 2016

 pronouns - she/her

-I spent the first 20 years of my life in a a small town about an hour outside of New York City.
-I grew up in a working class family among very affluent white families, many of whom came from generations of wealth and privilege.
-My experience growing up feeling both a part of and a part from my community led to a deep interest in understanding the nuances and complexities of human experience.
-When I moved west in 1998 to attend the Evergreen State College, I began to grow my interest into a vocation as an oral historian, multimedia storyteller, and community-based educator.
-I have since carried out my work in a variety of ways: as a community-baed learning coordinator at high schools in Albuquerque and Portland; a development director in arts and social service nonprofits in the South Sound; and a member of the faculty at the Evergreen State College.
+I spent the first 20 years of my life in a small town about an hour outside of New York City.
+I grew up in a working-class family among very affluent white families, many of whom came from generations of wealth and privilege.
+My experience growing up feeling both a part of and apart from my community led to a deep interest in understanding the nuances and complexities of human experience.
+When I moved west in 1998 to attend The Evergreen State College, I began to grow my interest into a vocation as an oral historian, multimedia storyteller, and community-based educator.
+I have since carried out my work in a variety of ways: as a community-based learning coordinator at high schools in Albuquerque, NM and Portland, OR; a development director in arts and social service nonprofits in the South Sound; and an adjunct faculty teaching in the Evening and Weekend Studies and Masters in Public Administration programs at The Evergreen State College.
 In 2016, I founded Window Seat with a group of supportive community members who believed in its vision.

 To read more about my professional and educational background, you can download my CV.